stephanoulaa/independent-study/readme.md

 -make license when done

--use "nodemon new-auth" to run
+-use "nodemon independent-study" to run